Got questions about the in-person High Holy Days?

 The security of the community at High Holidays is very important to us!
 We can use your help to ensure that everyone at High Holidays has a safe and spiritually uplifting experience.
 To that end:

 - Please avoid bringing luggage or other large bags into the building.
 We will conduct bag searches.
 Staff and volunteers cannot be responsible for watching over anyone’s bags or luggage while onsite.

 - We have a plan for emergency evacuation and sheltering-in-place in the building.
 In the event of an emergency, please listen for directions from the Bima/stage.
 Our staff, security and lead volunteers have been briefed on these plans and can help in the case of an emergency.

-- We will have plainclothes security officers stationed around the entry/exit points of the venue.
+- Security is provided by Copernicus Center which regularly uses their security for concerts, graduations, and touring events.
+Bag checks will take place upon entering the building.
 Our staff, volunteers and paid security are trained on an internal security protocol that takes into account the diversity of our community and aspires to balance security concerns with our commitment to welcoming and inclusivity.
 They have been instructed not to profile individuals based on race, age, gender identity, or any other characteristic.
 They have also been instructed that this is a holy day for our community and to be as respectful of our attendees as possible.
 We are confident in their ability to provide security services while also being a friendly and welcoming presence.
 If you have an experience with security staff that is not respectful, please alert a Mishkan staffer in the main lobby.